zeldaret/mm/CONTRIBUTING.md

 Before opening a PR, walk through the following steps to ensure that your code conforms to the style guide & conventions.

-- Run `./format.sh` to reformat your updated files.
+- `./format.sh` was run to apply standard formatting.
-- Ensure `make` successfully builds a matching ROM.
+- `make` successfully builds a matching ROM.
 - No new compiler warnings during the build process
-- New variables & functions should follow the naming conventions above.
+- New variables & functions should follow standard naming conventions.
-- Check spelling in comments & renamed symbols
+- Comments and variables have correct spelling.

 ### Pull Request Process